Parisson/TimeSide/README.rst

  * fix OGG and FLAC encoders (closes: #8)
  * fix multi-channels streaming (closes: #13)
  * add support for Pillow (closes: #12)
+ * temporally desactivate AAC and WebM encoders (need to add some limits for them)

 0.4.2